 Animals do lots of things we don’t do and wouldn’t do!
 Anyway, we shouldn’t kill because we have a choice.
 Lions and tigers etc have to kill to survive (they are known as obligate carnivores): we don’t.
 Animals can only follow their instincts but we human beings can think about the consequences of our actions.
 We can recognise the suffering of other animals and we can choose not to inflict it on them.
 If we choose to make them suffer, what does that say about the human race?

-Eating meat is causing mass pain and suffering; it is destroying the earth and is costing the health services millions.
+Eating meat, fish, eggs and dairy is causing mass pain and suffering; it is destroying the earth and is costing the health services millions.

 Would it be alright to kill and eat people if they’d had a good life?
 And what do we mean by a ‘good’ life, anyway?
 In the case of animals, we certainly don’t mean a long one.
 ‘Meat’ animals are killed as babies in the case of lambs and veal calves or as soon as they become physically mature – the equivalent of human teenagers - and never get to lead any kind of adult life.
 Animals, of course, want to live just as much as we do.
 The first instinct every animal has is to survive.
 By killing them at all, we are taking away from them the most important thing they have; we are denying their intrinsic right to life.

 It is also naïve to imagine that any farmed animals lead good lives: the overwhelming majority of them are exploited, neglected and frustrated on factory farms – forced to lead lives of misery by a farming system which sees them only as ways of producing a profit.
 They then face a violent, frightening death in the slaughterhouse: despite supposedly humane stunning, millions of animals are still conscious when their throats are cut.
 Even free range and organic animals suffer on farms (see Question 6) and they face the same shocking death at a young age as factory-farmed animals.